20-ash/CSARCH2VirtualExhibit/README.md

 *   The model should automatically zoom in to the component the user wishes to know more about.

 ### 2. Rendering Pipeline Simulator
-*  Another 3d model to simulate the steps a video card takes to render a frame.
 *  A secondary 3D model that simulates how a frame is built.
-*  These are going to be MDX files wherein when a user interacts with the GPU 3d Model on the left.
-When the gpu is done calculating something, the output will be shown on the right as the current progress of a frame being rendered inside vram.
+*  These are going to be MDX files wherein a user interacts with the 3D Model of the GPU on the left.
+When the GPU is done calculating something, the output will be shown on the right as the current progress of a frame being rendered inside the VRAM.
 ---

 ## 📖 Exhibition Content Outline